 If your relationship evaluation indicates that you haven’t been single for longer than a short moment, this new year might just be the perfect time to try setting some personal growth goals that don’t include finding “The One,” “Your True Love,” or “The Next Best Thing.”
 Maybe the goal this year could be “Finding Myself” or “Becoming My Own True Love.”

-Individuals who continuously seem to be searching for the “NEW” are who we, in the counseling profession, consider to have a “Love Addiction.”
+Individuals who continuously seem to be searching for the “NEW” are who we, in the counseling profession, consider having a “Love Addiction.”
 When using the term addiction, most people jump to substance addiction, but we all know, as mentioned earlier, that isn’t the extent of what can be and IS addictive amongst our fellow humans.

-The research on “Love Addiction,” however, is limited with no statistics to show its prevalence, but it is a very relevant addiction.
+The research on “Love Addiction,” however, is limited with no statistics to show its prevalence, but it is a very relevant addition.
 My own practice has seen numerous people and relationships who have suffered from Love Addiction.

 It isn’t acknowledged as a diagnosable mental health disorder, but it creates very real issues for the individuals and relationships suffering from it or caught in the middle of it.
 Reports do suggest that more women suffer from this addiction than men, but that doesn’t mean that men are immune!